BLIND CONTOUR DRAWING

 This is the first blind contour drawing observation drawing made by a third grade child that had never before been introduced to blind contour drawing.
 Many children are never shown the secret of how blind contour drawing can help them learn how to practice in order to learn how to draw.
 Almost no classroom teachers know about this method, and some art teachers do not teach this to younger children.

 A few children may find blind contour drawing particularly difficult.
 The child who made this drawing of Ralph the bear was unable to draw from observation by the blind contour method.
-She was the only one in a class of 24 third graders that was unable to see the actual contour on the first day it was introduced.
-All the fourth, fifth, and sixth graders were able to follow achieve reasonable results.
+She was the only one in a class of 24 third graders who was unable to see the actual contour on the first day the method was introduced.
+All the fourth, fifth, and sixth graders were able to follow the method and achieve reasonable results.

 This is the first attempt at blind contour by a fourth grade child.
 Note that he started over once.
 He was able to represent several different shading and texture tones.
 He used the bottom part of his paper for practice.